analogdevicesinc/documentation/docs/eval/user-guide/eval-adxl355-pmdz/index.rst

 ..
 ADMONITION:: Download

-   Download and install the latest `Libiio package <https://github.com/analogdevicesinc/libiio/releases>`__ on your machine.
+   Download and install the latest :git-libiio:`Libiio package <releases+>` on your machine.

 To be able to connect your device, the software must be able to create a context.
 The context creation in the software depends on the backend used to connect to the device as well as the platform where the EVAL-ADXL355-PMDZ is attached.
 Two platforms are currently supported for the EVAL-ADXL355-PMDZ: Raspberry Pi using the ADI Kuiper Linux and the ADICUP3029 running the no-OS ADXL355 demo project.
 The user needs to supply a **URI** which will be used in the context creation.